exercism/odin/concepts/basics/about.md

 # Basics About

-The Odin language is a statically typed, imperative language designed as a practical, modern, successor to C.
+The [Odin language][odin-website] is a statically typed, imperative language designed as a practical, modern, successor to C.
 GingerBill, Odin's creator, wanted a language that fixes most of the C language's annoyances while still providing the same, close-to-the-metal, performance-oriented experience.
 Odin includes additional, high-level features for data-programming, efficient memory management and comes with modern tooling.
 In addition, it interfaces seamlessly with any library providing a C ABI ([Application Binary Interface][application-binary-interface]).